MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

 ## Distribute or share a report

-There are a couple ways to get reports to your coworkers and others:
+There are a couple of ways to share reports:

-- Share report from your [!INCLUDE [powerbi-service-name](includes/powerbi-service-name.md)] (recommended)
+- Share a report from your [!INCLUDE [powerbi-service-name](includes/powerbi-service-name.md)] (recommended)

-    If you have a [!INCLUDE [powerbi-pro-license-name](includes/powerbi-pro-license-name.md)] license or use [!INCLUDE [powerbi-premium-capacity-name](includes/powerbi-premium-capacity-name.md)], you can share the report with others, directly from your [!INCLUDE [powerbi-service-name](includes/powerbi-service-name.md)].
-Learn more at [Power BI - Share a dashboard or report](/power-bi/collaborate-share/service-share-dashboards#share-a-dashboard-or-report).
+    If you have a [!INCLUDE [powerbi-pro-license-name](includes/powerbi-pro-license-name.md)] license or use [!INCLUDE [powerbi-premium-capacity-name](includes/powerbi-premium-capacity-name.md)], you can share the report directly from your [!INCLUDE [powerbi-service-name](includes/powerbi-service-name.md)].
+To learn more, go to [Power BI - Share a dashboard or report](/power-bi/collaborate-share/service-share-dashboards#share-a-dashboard-or-report).

 - Distribute reports as .pbix files.

     Reports are stored on your computer as .pbix files.
-You can distribute the report .pbix file to users, like any other file.
-Then, users can upload the file to their [!INCLUDE [powerbi-service-name](includes/powerbi-service-name.md)].
-See [Upload reports from files](across-working-with-powerbi.md#upload).
+You can distribute the .pbix file to users, like any other file.
+Then, the people you shared the file with can upload it to their [!INCLUDE [powerbi-service-name](includes/powerbi-service-name.md)].
+To learn more, go to [Upload reports from files](across-working-with-powerbi.md#upload).

     > [!NOTE]
-    > Distributing reports in this manner means that refreshing data for reports is done individually by each user.
+    > Distributing reports in this way means that refreshing data for reports is done individually by each user.
 This situation might impact [!INCLUDE[prod_short](includes/prod_short.md)] performance.

 ## How to develop cross-company or cross-environment [!INCLUDE [powerbi-name](includes/powerbi-name.md)] reports